 In partnership with the National Park Service and Presidio Trust, the Parks Conservancy preserves these national parks, enhances the visitor experience, and builds a community dedicated to conserving the parks for the future.
 Visit www.parksconservancy.org to volunteer or become a member.

 Please note that use of these maps, and of the Custom Maps app generally, are at your own risk.
 Some maps may not be lined up well with real world.

-This map of Marin Headlands was provided by National Park Service.
+The map of Marin Headlands below was provided by National Park Service.
 Scan or click the QR code to download it to your phone.
 Visit Marin Headlands web site at nps.gov for more information about the park.

 The following image links will allow downloading of sample maps at continental level.
 The maps have only few cities marked on them, and some of the cities may be in slightly off their actual locations.
 But these maps should show you some of the capabilities of the application.
 The map files have .kmz extension and they are basically zip files (preferably uncompressed) containing a map image (JPG or PNG) and its geographical coordinates (in a KML file).
 Those interested in creating their own maps should uncompress one of the sample maps, edit the map image, and then repackage it with the modified image.

 The app allows you to create your own location-enabled maps as well based on existing map images.
 If you're traveling to, let's say, London, just (1) find a tourist map you have the necessary rights to copy and use; (2) download it to your phone; and (3) turn it into a location-enabled map using Custom Maps.

 You may want to check the settings page on Custom Maps app to see what is the largest image size your phone can handle without running out of memory (all phones can handle up to 3 megapixel images, but some, like Nexus S and Nexus One on Gingerbread, can handle up to 5 megapixel images).

 Click an image below to download the corresponding map.